robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-08-29 19:18:32 UTC
+**Last Updated:** 2025-08-29 19:43:18 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again soon.
+**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable.
-**Technical Note:** The image indicates a maintenance message with a timestamp of 19:18 UTC, displayed on a grey background with red border and text, confirming that the system is temporarily offline for upkeep.
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:43 UTC for the next check.

 **Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will have the live feed back up shortly!
+We appreciate your patience and will update you once the live feed is back online!

 ---